My consulting and classes site: http://virginia-miller.com.

-With 10 years of professional experience as an editor/writer/content vice president and consultant/concierge, I’ve spent over 15 years eating at 600+ restaurants every year (tracked in spreadsheets!) and as many bars annually around the globe.
+With over 10 years of professional experience as an editor/writer/content vice president and consultant/concierge, I’ve spent over 18 years eating at 600+ restaurants and bars each year around the globe, recently passing the 10,000 mark.
 My bio and background here.

-Traveling to over 30 countries, some of them mulitple times, I’ve dug into regional cuisines, Michelin-starred restaurants, hole-in-the-walls, coffees, farms, distilleries, wineries, breweries, cideries and bars in each country and city.
-I am deeply-connected in the food and drink industry globally, privileged to glean from industry perspectives and key sources firsthand.
+Traveling to over 30 countries (some mulitple times), I’ve dug deep into regional cuisines, Michelin-starred restaurants, street food, coffees, farms, distilleries, wineries, breweries, cideries and bars in each.
+I’m deeply-connected in the food and drink industry globally, having studied and interacted with the experts firsthand.

-I am available for multiple services utilizing my vast, deep, “on the ground” research and experience.
+I am available for multiple services utilizing my vast “on the ground” research.
 Please email me at virginia[at]theperfectspotsf.com or contact me via this form with your requests, to discuss rates and availability.

 “No one knows the Bay Area restaurant scene quite like Virginia Miller.
 She’s fastidious in her research and thorough in amassing a braintrust of the flavors and shakers making food exciting here now in her food writing.
 Plus, her knowledge and experience with spirits and cocktails has made her a sought after expert, judge and palate mixologists trust.
 She’s never content to stay in the status quo but constantly challenges herself to push beyond the known entities and find the hidden gems.
-Her taste matters to readers around the world as she has continued to push out her boundaries to include the gastronomic landscape of other cities than merely the one she calls home.
-If you are looking for someone to help tailor a focused drink menu, she will be the secret to your sauce.
-Interested in developing expertise but need to start from ground zero?
-Virginia is the tasting guide you want at your table.” — Annelies Zijderveld, Food Writer and Author of Steeped: Recipes Infused with Tea
+Her taste matters to readers around the world as she has continued to push boundaries to include the gastronomic landscape of other cities than merely the one she calls home.
+Virginia is the tasting guide you want at your table.”
+Annelies Zijderveld, Food Writer and Author of Steeped: Recipes Infused with Tea

 COMPANY CLASSES & TASTINGS

-- Changing Tastes: You Can Learn to Eat Everything — Based off an essay I wrote during my time as Zagat Editor, leading a group discussion (tasting could be involved) on training your palate with stories on how I evolved my palate to love foods I once hated and how it is possible to eat everything.
+- You Can Learn to Eat Everything Based off an feature article I wrote during my time as Zagat Editor, I lead a group discussion on training your palate with stories on how I evolved my palate to love foods I once hated and why it is possible to eat everything.

-- Unique Spirits — We know gin, whisk(e)y, vodka, tequila… but what about aquavit, eaux de vie, schnaps, genepy/i, amari, genever/corenwyn, aguardiente and other spirits with centuries of history in countries around the globe?
-An overview of weird and wonderfully unique spirits (tasting could be involved).
+- Unique Spirits We know gin, whisk(e)y, vodka, tequila… but what about aquavit, eaux de vie, schnaps, genepy/i, amari, genever/corenwyn, aguardiente and other spirits with centuries of history in countries around the globe?
+An overview of weird and wonderfully unique spirits.

-- Regional Differences in Southern Food — BBQ is not just barbecue and Southern food is not merely soul food.
-I tell stories from my multiple BBQ road trips and beyond across the Deep South and Texas, explain key differences between Low Country, Cajun, Creole, Gullah and other Southern regional cuisines (tasting could be involved).
+- Regional Differences in Southern Food BBQ is not just barbecue and Southern food is not merely soul food.
+I tell stories from my multiple BBQ road trips and Southern food studies across the South, explain key differences between Low Country, Cajun, Creole, Gullah and other Southern regional cuisines.

-- Cuisine Deep Dive — A couple examples: What is Peruvian cuisine?
+- Cuisine Deep Dive Examples: What is Peruvian cuisine?
 How Japanese and Chinese influences make Peruvian cuisine the most complex South American cuisine.
-The glories of Italy: digging into regional food, wine and spirits specialties from north to south and where you can go to try regional Italian in your own city (tasting could be involved).
+The glories of Italy: digging into regional food, wine and spirits across the country.

 RESTAURANT & BAR CONSULTING

-Having personally visited over 10,000 restaurants and at as least as many bars around the globe, including many of the World’s 50 Best and Michelin-starred restaurants globally and James Beard-winning nationally, I have a broad context on trends, themes, styles and approaches locally (Bay Area/NorCal), nationally and internationally in restaurants, bars, drink and distilling.
+Having personally visited over 10,000 restaurants and over 20,000 bars around the globe, including many of the World’s 50 Best and Michelin-starred restaurants globally and James Beard-winning nationally, I bring context and deep knowledge both locally (Bay Area/NorCal), nationally and internationally in restaurants, bars, distilling and all categories of drink.

 FOOD & DRINK TOURS

-I am the guest host on Adios Travel’s food and drink culinary tour in Cusco, Peru, for a “dig deep” experience with foodies from around the world.
+I’m available as guest host on food/drink trips like Adios Travel’s food and drink culinary tour in Cusco, Peru.

-I’ve been a judge in a few hundred cocktail, spirits, dining, coffee, food (from sausage to cheese) and cooking competitions from Mexico City to Hawaii over the past decade.
+Ive been a judge in a few hundred cocktail, spirits, dining, coffee, food (from sausage to cheese) and cooking competitions from Mexico City to Hawaii for over a decade.

-I have interviewed and moderated panels before a live audience and via podcast for the likes of Commonwealth Club, where I interviewed NY Times wine writer Eric Asimov before a live audience (listen here) and also moderated a panel of distillers (listen here).
-At Google, I’ve interviewed NY Times cocktail and spirits writer, Robert Simonson (watch here).
+I have interviewed and moderated panels before a live audience and via podcast for the likes of Commonwealth Club, including interviewing NY Times wine writer Eric Asimov before a live audience (listen here) and moderating a panel of distillers (listen here).
+At Google, Ive interviewed NY Times cocktail and spirits writer, Robert Simonson (watch here).

-I’ve been hand-picked multiple times (with no agent) for TV auditions, including being the final choice for a confidential show concept on major TV channels (completing a sizzle reel), and have appeared in a San Francisco episode of the Cooking Channel’s Best in Chow with host Chris Nannarone (review here).
+I’ve been hand-picked multiple times for TV auditions, including being the final choice and part of a sizzle reel for a confidential show concept for networks like Travel Channel and Food Network.
+I’ve appeared in a San Francisco episode of the Cooking Channels Best in Chow with host Chris Nannarone (review here).

-As national editor and VP of content at Table8, I crafted curated, hand-picked restaurant lists in our app for over 15 cities and counting, including overseas cities, overseeing a team who input all the restaurant data in my specified categories.
-I also selected and was editor over writers in each city, managing content and focus to a steadily growing readership each month.
-In addition, I formed a unique restaurant rating system combining user and critical reviews.
+As national editor and VP of content at Table8, I curated hand-picked restaurant lists in our app for over 15 cities and counting, internationally and nationally, overseeing a team of 15+ people to input all restaurant data in my specified categories.
+With the company’s founder, I created a unique restaurant rating system combining critic and user reviews and ratings.
+As editor, I chose and managed writers in each city, managing content to a steadily growing readership each month.